basvandervlies/cf_surfsara_lib/doc/library/files.md

 This bundle will read the json attribute `install_tarballs` from the specified `bundle_name`.
 The following json attribute can be specified:
- * check_dir:  CHeck if the directory exists.
+ * check_dir:  Check if the directory exists.
 If not extract the tarball
  * dest:  destination
  * extract:  which `cmd` to use to extract the tarball and `in_dir` which dir to extract
  * mog: mode/owner/group of the file